Xhonklei/TicTacToe/README.md

 # TicTacToe
 This is the code for a simple tic-tac-toe game developed with Python!

--- TicTacToeAll.ipynb is the code of the game developed on jupyter notebook
+-- TicTacToeAll.ipynb is the code of the game developed on jupyter notebook.

 -- TicTacToeSpyder.py is the code of the game developed on Spyder.